-Curry Indian cabbage recipe you’ll love.
-A tender easy cabbage recipe fried on the stove in a skillet with a ton of flavor.
-Serve as a side dish or vegetarian snack.
-You can make it spicy or leave mild.
+You are going to love our Indian cabbage recipe.
+It’s a tender simple cabbage recipe fried on the stove in a skillet with a ton of flavor.
+Serve as a side dish or a vegetarian snack.
+You can make it spicy or leave mild, either way it is a healthy family favorite dish.

-Fried Indian cabbage is great.
+Fried cabbage with Indian seasonings is great.
 If you love curry and all the things you can put it in this one is for you.
 Whether you make this green vegetable during St Patricks Day and that is it, or you’re like us and cook it year round it’s easy to do.
-Add red pepper flakes for heat or not, it’s super versatile. (affiliate links present)
+Add red pepper flakes for heat or not, it’s super versatile.

 I wouldn’t say that curry is spicy but yes it can be an intense flavor that you might want to tone down a bit.
 The best and most traditional way would be to add coconut milk to your dish.
 Use regular vs. a low fat version.